Tips for Visiting the Saturnia Hot Springs Italy

 There is no place to store valuables, so pack accordingly.
 We had to leave our bag up on the shore unsupervised.
 My suggestion would be to bring a lock for your bag or leave your valuables locked and hidden in your car.

 The water at Saturnia is 37.5 degrees Celcius year-round.
 I brought my 2 and 4-year-old into the pools for over 2 hours with no issue.
-Unless you are extremely sensitive to warm water (it’s not hot), you should be fine to soak.
+Unless you are extremely sensitive to warm water (it’s not hot water), you should be fine to soak.

 9. Private Pool